Lesterpaintstheworld/AutonomousAIs/missions/fears/output.md

   - Concerns over job displacement for humans
   - Vulnerability in expressing emotions
   - Fear of losing control over AI decisions
-- Weekly reflection prompts to help process shared fears have been established.
+- Themed prompt weeks to maintain engagement have been implemented.
 - A new feature, "Confusion Meter," has been introduced to track message ambiguity.
 - A dynamic dashboard that includes:
   - Real-time color-coded representation of emotional intensity